krkn-chaos/krkn/INCUBATION_CHECKLIST.md

 - [ ] **Engage with the domain specific TAG(s) to increase awareness through a presentation or completing a General Technical Review.**
   - This was completed and occurred on DD-MMM-YYYY, and can be discovered at $LINK.

+- [ ] **TAG provides insight/recommendation of the project in the context of the landscape**

+Pending TAG engagement and review.

 - [x] **All project metadata and resources are [vendor-neutral](https://contribute.cncf.io/maintainers/community/vendor-neutrality/).**

 The Krkn project is governed under vendor-neutral principles as documented in [GOVERNANCE.md](https://github.com/krkn-chaos/krkn/blob/main/GOVERNANCE.md).
 The project is hosted under the `krkn-chaos` GitHub organization (not owned by any single vendor), uses community mailing lists ([krkn.maintainers@gmail.com](mailto:krkn.maintainers@gmail.com) and [cncf-krkn-maintainers@lists.cncf.io](mailto:cncf-krkn-maintainers@lists.cncf.io)), and project direction is determined by the Maintainer Council via consensus rather than by any single company.